Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 3. The prompt is sent to an LLM.

-4. The LLM responds and the users message as well as the AI message is appended to the array.
+4. The LLM responds and the AI message is appended to the array.

 I have leveraged this strategy to quickly mock LLM memory locally, but this does scale very well.
 Here are a few things to consider when leveraging this approach.